Iasa-Global/btabok/pages/top_menu/sustainability.md

 Whilst sustainable architecture choices apply across the layers of architecture it can be helpful to break them into 2 categories:

-- **Organisational Sustainability** (influenced by business architecture and leveraging technologies to make the organisation more sustainable)
+1. **Organisational Sustainability** (influenced by business architecture and leveraging technologies to make the organisation more sustainable)
-- **Technology Sustainability** (i.e. what is the footprint of your systems and technology
+2. **Technology Sustainability** (i.e. what is the footprint of your systems and technology)

+Whilst all organisations should strive to consider both of these areas; the sector of your organisation, the regulatory compliance regime you operate under and leadership priorities will likely influence whether you focus on Organisational or Technology sustainability.
+For example if your organisation operates in (or uses a lot of suppliers from) an energy intense or industrial sector focusing on Organisational Sustainability is likely to have the greatest impact.
+However if your organisation operates in the technology, finance or knowledge work / services sectors then your technology might have the greatest impact and that should be prioritised.